 Bethany Rivera Molinar

-Bethany Rivera Molinar is the Youth & Family Programs Director and Grant Writer for Ciudad Nueva.
+Bethany Rivera Molinar is the Operations Director and Grant Writer for Ciudad Nueva.
 She was born and raised in El Paso and is a graduate of University of Texas at El Paso.

 After earning her bachelor of science degree she moved to Waco, Texas to pursue graduate studies at Truett Seminary and the Baylor School of Social Work, where she earned both Master of Divinity and Master of Social Work (with a concentration on Community Development) degrees.

 Bethany is passionate about faith based community development and worshipping God with mind, body and spirit.
 In 2013 Bethany and Adrian returned to El Paso and continue to learn what it means to better love and serve their local community within their hometown.

 Bethany’s community development experience includes living in and co-managing an intentionally diverse living community, case management, administration, job training, bridging the local church to their own community, coordinating a statewide faith-based community development conference and faith-based community organizing.

 Bethany’s research experience includes understanding and defining social work in congregational settings and learning how to more effectively engage parents with their children’s education through community organizing.
 When she is not pursuing faith based community development, she enjoys spending time with her family, singing and performing music, travel and pursuing the crafty arts.

 Keisha Branch is currently the High School Programs Coordinator at Ciudad Nueva.
 She was born and raised in Petersburg, Virginia.
 Growing up in a low income community, Keisha strived to ensure she would make an impact in the lives of those marginalized and with the same background as her, in hopes that those who believe they cannot reach certain goals because of their circumstances are motivated to try.
 These experiences encouraged Keisha to pursue an education in Sociology.